Edible food doesn’t belong in your green cart

 About 40 percent of the food we throw out is still good to eat.
 This works out to approximately $112/month!
 Keeping edible food out of the green cart is good for our pockets and the planet combined.

 Did you know that you can eat foods after the best-before date has passed?
 The food is still safe to eat but may have lost only a fraction of its freshness or flavour.

 Where food is wasted in Canada’s food value chain

 This problem isn’t just in restaurants and grocery stores.
-Nearly half (47 percent) of all food waste occurs in our homes.
+Nearly 14 percent of all food waste occurs in our homes.

 |Where food is wasted||Percent|

 |Hotels, restaurants and institutions||9 percent|